StellarForeverDev/Edudon/README.md

-# Edudon
+# Edudon v7

 An extension for Safari, used through the Shortcuts App

-things to be added:
+Things to be added:

 EdudonPlus: